runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_5_postprocessing_analysis_quantification/README.md

 Comparing your implementation to the USTB implementation.

 ### Part III
-Implement a mix of coherent and incoherent compounding
+Implement a mix of coherent and incoherent compounding.

 ### Part IV
-Compare the resoluting resolution from coherent, incoherent and mix compounding
+Compare the resoluting resolution from coherent, incoherent and mixed compounding.
+Discuss how the different compounding strategies influenced the resolution of the point scatter at line 191.